US set to slap tariffs on EU following WTO Airbus ruling | DW | 02.10.2019

 German Chancellor Angela Merkel recognized "we have lost a matter under WTO law."

-"This means it's not some sort of arbitrary question but a verdict according to international law that now weighs on Airbus, one must sadly say," she told reporters in Berlin.
+"This means it's not some sort of arbitrary question but a verdict according to international law that now weighs on Airbus, one must sadly say," she told reporters in Berlin earlier Wednesday.
 "We have to see how the Americans will react now."

 Under WTO law the EU is not allowed to impose retaliatory countermeasures in response to the ruling, but another case may allow it to impose its own tariffs.